Streetcar Expansion Spurred Development of This Squier Park Block

 3639 Forest: 1920/ Bookbinder Frank Combs rented here with his wife, Cora, and a son.
 1930/Homer Flannigan, assistant supervisor of the City Ice Company, owned this home with his wife, Nora.

-3637 Forest: 1920/Addie Burkhalter, a widow, owned this home, shared with her 23-year old son.
+3637 Forest: 1920/Addie Burkhalter, a widow, owned this home and shared it with her 23-year-old son.
 1930/Charles Winter, a carpenter, rented this home with his wife.
 Mary.

-3631 Forest: 1920/ Cyrus Mason, an interior painter, rented this home with his wife, Nannie, a son and a daughter.
-1930/Peter Klamm, a buyer at the stockyards, rented this home with his wife, Flora, three sons and a daughter.
+3631 Forest: 1920/ Cyrus Mason, an interior painter, rented this home with his wife, Nannie, a son, and a daughter.
+1930/Peter Klamm, a buyer at the stockyards, rented this home with his wife, Flora, three sons, and a daughter.

 3629 Forest: 1920/ Hardware salesman John Cunningham rented this home with his wife, Clara, a son and daughter-in-law, and a boarder named Fred Githens, an insurance adjuster.
-1930/Roy Hoover, a drug company salesman, rented this home with his wife, Flora, two daughters and two sons.
+1930/Roy Hoover, a drug company salesman, rented this home with his wife, Flora, two daughters, and two sons.

-3617 Forest: 1920/Lawyer Elmer Sharp, born in Michigan to parents who immigrated from Scotland, rented this home with his wife, Grace, a daughter and two sons.
+3617 Forest: 1920/Lawyer Elmer Sharp, born in Michigan to parents who immigrated from Scotland, rented this home with his wife, Grace, a daughter, and two sons.
 1930/The Sharps (listed by a census worker as Tharps) were still renting this home.

 Apartments at 3609-3615 Forest: These apartments were not listed in the 1920 census.
 1930/Among those renting these apartments were a manicurist, a packing company salesman, and a lunch counter cook.